stuff-by-3-random-dudes/UWUVCI-AIO-WPF/UWUVCI AIO WPF/uwuvci_installer_creator/app/Readme.txt

 ------------------------------------------------------------

 Q27) UWUVCI’s progress bar gets stuck.
-A) Update Tools: click ⚙️ → “Update Tools”.
+A) Check out the Logs, they write everything out.
+   ⚙️ → “App Settings” -> “Open Log Folder”
+   Click on the most recent file.

 ------------------------------------------------------------

 Q28) Mac/Linux version?
-A) UWUVCI-3 uses WPF, a Windows-only framework.
+A) UWUVCI-V3 uses WPF, a Windows-only framework.
    Use Wine or CrossOver, UWUVCI auto-detects non-Windows systems.
    UWUVCI-Prime (v4) will be natively cross-platform.